 Age Friendly Communities

-In 2007 the World Health Organisation (WHO) released the guide, National programmes for age-friendly cities and communities, identifying 8 core characteristics across the built and social environment that support ageing well, so people of all ages can live healthy and active later lives.
+In 2007 the World Health Organization (WHO) released the guide, national programmes for age-friendly cities and communities, identifying 8 core characteristics across the built and social environment that support ageing well, so people of all ages can live healthy and active later lives.

-4. Act and implement - Implement an action plan.
+4. Act and implement - Implement the Age-Friendly Lambeth Action Plan.
 Establish lead officers to monitor timeframes and governance arrangements.

-Lambeth Council has recently joined the UK network and will develop a local approach to becoming an age friendly borough, building on the WHO’s age friendly cities and communities framework.
+Lambeth Council has joined the UK network and we will continue to develop our local approach to becoming an age-friendly borough, building on the WHO’s age-friendly cities and communities framework.

 Image